julianduque/heroku-langchain/README.md

 For more detailed information on the available classes, methods, and types, please refer to the source code and TypeDoc generated documentation (if available).

-- `HerokuMia`: For chat completions with function calling and structured output support.
+- `ChatHeroku`: For chat completions with function calling and structured output support.
 - `HerokuMiaAgent`: For agent-based interactions with Heroku and MCP tools.
 - `HerokuMiaEmbeddings`: For generating text embeddings and semantic search.
 - `types.ts`: Contains all relevant TypeScript type definitions.